bridgedb/create-bridgedb-genedb-config/README.md

 Configuration files for BridgeDB database generation from BioMart - Ensembl

-You can find the repository for the generation in:
+You can find the repository and usage how to for the generator in: https://github.com/bridgedb/create-bridgedb-genedb